Mrfrey14/salesforceDev/Apex-Test-Mocking-(In-Progress).md

 - Can't test static methods at all
 - Methods need to be very modularized as it's borderline impossible to do good mocking with mega methods.
 - Service layer code should be tested for real (potentially using mocks for dependencies though) to make sure the user gets the expected results.
-- Really only meant for Domain and application layer tests
+- Really only meant for Domain and Application layer tests
 - Speeds up testing significantly

 Easiest code to use IMO:https://github.com/surajp/universalmock